renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## eagerGlobalExtends

+By default, Renovate resolves and merges `globalExtends` presets _after_ other global config.

-Resolve and merge `globalExtends` presets before other global config, instead of after.
+But if you set `eagerGlobalExtends` to `true`, then Renovate will resolve and merge `globalExtends` presets _before_ the global config.

 ## encryptedWarning